Our Spaces

 Bauer Wurster Hall

-Iconic Bauer Wurster Hall (1964), designed by Vernon DeMars, Joseph Esherick, and Donald Olsen, houses the college.
+Bauer Wurster Hall was designed by Vernon DeMars, Joseph Esherick, and Donald Olsen in 1946.
 Famed for its use of raw concrete, the building is an ideal place for experimentation: the architects aimed to design a “finished-unfinished” building to encourage students to define their own spatial experiences and modes of self-expression.
-CED students spend most of their time on campus in Bauer Wurster Hall, studying, making, and relaxing in its classrooms, tower studio spaces, library, fabrication shops, computer labs, and outdoor spaces.
-CED students have 24-hour keycard access to the building.
+CED students spend most of their time in Bauer Wurster Hall’s classrooms, tower studio spaces, library, fabrication shops, computer labs, and outdoor spaces.

 Design Studios